Jimmie Durham: Claims of Cherokee identity

 Durham claimed to be quarter-blood Cherokee and to have grown up in a Cherokee-speaking community.
 He was raised in Texas, Louisiana, and Oklahoma, as his father traveled looking for work.
 According to Cherokee lawyer, justice and law professor Steve Russell, Durham was among the "professional posers" who masquerade as Cherokee and Native American for the purposes of career advancement.
 Durham is described as having "made a career of being Cherokee with no known ties to any Cherokee community, although he has claimed to be Wolf Clan and to have been raised with Cherokee as a first language."

-In June 2017, ten Cherokee tribal representatives, artists, and scholars published an open letter about Durham, titled, "Dear Unsuspecting Public, Jimmie Durham Is a Trickster - Jimmie Durham's indigenous identity has always been a fabrication and remains one":
+In June 2017, ten Cherokee tribal representatives, artists, and scholars published an open letter about Durham, titled, "Dear Unsuspecting Public, Jimmie Durham Is a Trickster – Jimmie Durham's indigenous identity has always been a fabrication and remains one":

 Durham is neither enrolled nor eligible for citizenship in any of the three federally-recognized and historical Cherokee Tribes: the Eastern Band of Cherokee Indians, the United Keetoowah Band of Cherokee Indians of Oklahoma, and the Cherokee Nation.
 These false claims are harmful as they misrepresent Native people, undermine tribal sovereignty, and trivialize the important work by legitimate Native artists and cultural leaders.

 They went on to state that by claiming to exhibit his work as a Cherokee person, Durham is in violation of the Indian Arts and Crafts Act.

 Some institutions hosted events to discuss these issues, such as the Walker Art Center in Minneapolis and the Whitney Museum of American Art in New York City.

 Death

-Durham died on November 17, 2021 in Berlin at the age of 81.
+Durham died on November 17, 2021, in Berlin, Germany, at the age of 81.